Golf Simulator Room - Design Ideas

 The first reason is quite simple: space.
 Most garages tend to provide a larger open space than any room in a house.
 Sure, you might have to sacrifice a car spot or two, but it’s worth it.

-Ideally, for a single golfer, you’ll want at least 8 feet of width, 16 feet of depth and 10 feet of height.
-If you want multiple golfers to use your golf simulator at the same time with a central hitting area, then you’ll want about twice the width (16 feet).
+Ideally, for a single golfer, you’ll want at least 8 feet of width, 18 feet of depth, and 10 feet of ceiling height.
+If you want multiple golfers to use your golf simulator at the same time with a central hitting area, then you’ll want 14 feet or more.

 It all depends, though.
-Some shorter golfers or ones with flatter swings could get away with less space.
+Some shorter golfers or ones with flatter swings could get away with less height, while golfers with more upright swings could get away with less width.
 Be sure to take some practice swings in your area before any decisions are made.
 During your practice swings, make sure you have enough space to comfortably swing where any wall or ceiling won’t affect your approach or thought process.

-A garage also provides more flexibility for a retractable setup.
+A garage also provides more flexibility for a retractable setup that might include a roll-up screen or curtains.
 Although Carl’s Place does not offer such a setup, many golfers have created one themselves so that they can still pull in a car when they are not golfing.

 Typically, keeping your golf simulator in your garage will help keep the noise down on the inside of the house, especially if you’re using a detached garage.